Lehigh Carbon Community College’s (LCCC) Phi Theta Kappa (PTK) chapter, Alpha Omicron Alpha, has received several awards.

 The 2-year-old playgroup class will meet 9:30-11 a.m.
 Mondays and Wednesdays.
 Class size is limited to 12 children.
 Children do not need to be toilet trained for this class.

 The 3-year-old class meets 9-11:30 a.m.
 Tuesdays and Thursdays.
 Class size is limited to 16 children.
 Children need to be toilet trained for this class.

 Alexis Rushatz, from Catasauqua High School, was named a recipient of the Dwight D. Eisenhower Leadership Award for a student leader of character for 2020.

 West Point Society of the Lehigh Valley awards the Eisenhower Leadership Award annually to a junior in each of the participating school districts.
 This student, in the opinion of each high school principal and faculty, has demonstrated outstanding attributes of character, service and leadership in the areas of academics, athletics, community service and good citizenship.

 Whitehall police responded to these and other calls recently.

-Police investigated a report of suspicious activity on Birch Street.
+Police investigated a report of trespassing in the 4500 block of North Church Street.